Understanding STDs in Pregnancy -- Treatment

 Because HPV may increase the risk of cervical cancer, be sure to get regular Pap smears if you have been infected — even if you've had the visible warts removed.

 Bacteria spread through sexual contact with an infected partner cause gonorrhea.
-Oral antibiotics can get rid of the bacteria.
+Oral antibiotics or an antibiotic injection can get rid of the bacteria.
 Both you and your sexual partners must be tested and treated, or the infection can recur.
 Routine pregnancy testing includes screening for gonorrhea in the vaginal and cervical secretions because it is such a common STD.
 Because gonorrhea can be present without symptoms, most doctors automatically treat the eyes of all newborns to prevent infection.

 The transmission of hepatitis B virus occurs most commonly through sexual contact.
 However, it can be passed through all bodily fluids.
 This means you can catch it from kissing or sharing the toothbrush or IV drug needles of an infected person.
 A mother may carry the virus to her fetus during pregnancy or childbirth.
 A simple blood test done routinely in pregnancy can detect whether you are carrying the virus.